roddone/RestoDB/README.md

 You can expose all tables and vues, or select which ones you want to be exposed.

 ## Providers
-RestoDB supports SQL Server and PostgreSQL.
+RestoDB supports SQL Server, PostgreSQL and SQLite.
-MySql and Sqlite will be implemented soon.
+MySql will be implemented soon.

 ## Config
 - `LimitTo (string[])` : entities allowed to expose. if null or empty, all entities in the database will be exposed